-Community Bar (CB) was explicitly designed around the Locales Framework (McEwan and Greenberg, 2005), which is why it deserves special attention.
-CB presents itself via a sidebar metaphor (Cadiz et. al, 2002).
+Community Bar (CB) was explicitly designed around the Locales Framework [11], which is why it deserves special attention.
+CB presents itself via a sidebar metaphor [1].
 Essentially, CB lets people create and gather into multiple electronic places (a digital realization of a local), where a place is represented as a collection of small media items - containers of groupware content - on the sidebar.
 Multiple places can be displayed within this side bar.
 Once a person joins a place, they are visible via a presence media item, i.e., others can see them in that place as a low frame rate video thumbnail.
-Artifacts can be posted and manipulated within place via specialized media items.
-For example, a photo item lets people bring in a collection of photos, a web item lets people bring in a web page, a screen sharing item lets a person show others a thumbnail of their current screen (Tee, et. al., 2009).
+Artifacts can be posted and manipulated within a place via specialized media items.
+For example, a photo item lets people bring in a collection of photos, a web item lets people bring in a web page, and a screen sharing item lets a person show others a thumbnail of their current screen [17].
 Other means affording interpersonal communication can be brought into that place, for example a chat item for text chats.
 All items in a place persist.
-Using a drill-down approach, people can explore any media item, where they mouse over a thumbnail to raise a larger and more detailed Tooltip Grande (Cadiz et. al, 2002), and then engage into more direct interaction by double clicking it, which recreates that item in a full sized, feature-rich window.
+Using a drill-down approach, people can explore any media item, where they mouse over a thumbnail to raise a larger and more detailed Tooltip Grande [1], and then engage into more direct interaction by double clicking it.
+This recreates that item in a full sized, featurerich window.
 Collectively, the media items in a place are updated after any change, so that people stay aware of locale's activities simply by glancing over at the thumbnails.

-A field evaluation of Community Bar (Romero, et. al., 2007) revealed that many of its design features were successful in how they realize the Locales Framework.
-Yet several deficiencies also appeared.
-First, the way people created places proved too heavy-weight (CB demanding a priori place creation along with a multistep invitation protocol).
+A field evaluation of Community Bar [15] revealed that many of its design features were successful in how they realize the Locales Framework.
+Yet several critical deficiencies also appeared.
+First, the way people created places proved too heavy-weight: CB demanding a priori place creation along with a multi-step invitation protocol.
 What actually happened was that the broader community often created a single large explicit place (an 'uber local'), which was populated with a mix of many (implicit) locales as defined by the way people viewed a subset of media items within it.
-The consequence is that most people were interested in only a subset of people and activities in the uber-locale, with things outside their interest being annoying or distracting.
-Also, it led to a lesser feeling of belonging by those somewhat in the periphery.
+The consequence was that most people were interested in only a subset of people and activities in the uberlocale, with things outside their interest being annoying or distracting.
+This also led to a lesser feeling of belonging by those somewhat in the periphery.
 Second, media items containing artifacts and communications could only be created within the context of a single place.
 That is, a place had to be defined before an artifact media item could be created and used, and that media item could only exist in one place.
 Yet in real-life practice, people have individual artifacts that exist outside of places, and just bring them into one or more places as opportunity and needs warranted.